AdediranTaiwo/Power-BI-project/README.md

 ## Introduction

 Power BI is a bussiness analytics tool developed by Microsoft that enables users to connect, transform, and visualize data from various sources.
 It offers a powerful suite of tools for data preparation, interactive reports and real-time dashboards, making it easier to gain insights and make data-driven decisions.
-With Power BI, uses can connect t a wide range of data sources, clean and model data and create visually engaging reports that can be shared across teams or embedded into applications.
+With Power BI, users can connect to a wide range of data sources, clean and model data and create visually engaging reports that can be shared across teams or embedded into applications.

 "_Disclamer_" : All datasets and reports do not represent any company, institution or country, but just a dummy datasets to demostrate capabilities on Power BI.
 ---